Soilmate | Organic Compost Maker For Home | Compost Maker for Home Composting

-SoilMate is a multi-strain microbial culture for speedy composting of kitchen & garden waste.
-In addition it is infused with activated carbon for controlling odour and enriched with herbs to keep flies at bay.
+SoilMate is a multi-strain microbial culture for the speedy composting of kitchen & garden waste.
+In addition, it is infused with activated carbon for controlling odour and enriched with herbs to keep flies at bay.

 What are the various types of waste that can be degraded with the help of SoilMate Compost maker?

-SoilMate can treat all kinds of kitchen, Garden & Agricultural waste.
-It can be used for making compost at home and community composting.
+SoilMate can treat all kinds of kitchen, garden & agricultural waste.
+It can be used for making compost at home and in community composting.

 Can I use SoilMate for Home Composting?

-SoilMate Compost maker has been specifically designed for meeting the requirement for making compost at home here.
+SoilMate, our compost maker for home, has been specifically designed for meeting the requirement for making compost at home here.

 Does Home composting need a lot of space?